maks-ivanov/jobcoin-mixer/README.md

 * CLI
     * Creates and starts up a mixer
     * Prompts user for input, performs basic input checks
-    * Generates a deposit address, passes it along with return addresses to the mixer
+    * Generates a deposit address, writes addressed to db, passes it along with return addresses to the mixer
     * Displays deposit address back to the user
 * Mixer
+	* Loads allocated addresses from database as well as accepts new ones from CLI
     * A configurable number of poller threads watch deposit addresses for balance
         * Once balance is detected, transfers coins to house account and puts a mix request (balance, return addresses) on the queue
     * A configurable number of request processor threads are monitoring the mix request queue